Both the Mizuno Pro 223 and JPX 921 Forged are top-notch iron sets, but they differ in some significant ways.

 Workability

-The Mizuno Pro 223 is a difficult product to the top in terms of usability.
+The Mizuno Pro 223 is a difficult product to top in terms of usability.
 You can easily work the ball in either direction thanks to the small head size and absence of offset.

 These irons are effective whether you need to hit a high, soft shot into a small hole or a low, penetrating shot into the wind.